Dilla16/Challenge.github.io/Chapter-6/README.md

 # CREATE REACT APP

 Welcome to binar project!
-This repository contains implementation of Simple Design Pattern using Service Repository Pattern.
+This repository contains simple web design using **REACT**.
 Below are the instructions on how to set up and use this project.

 <!-- ![Cars ERD](cars_ERD/cars_ERD.png) -->